arminbiere/cadical/README.md

   - ./configure -a # both above and in addition '-g' for debugging.

+You can easily use multiple build directories, e.g.,

+  - mkdir debug; cd debug; ../configure -g; make

+which compiles and builds a debugging version in the sub-directory 'debug', since '-g' was specified as parameter to 'configure'.
+The object files, the library and the binary are all independent of those in the default build directory 'build'.

 The latest version of CaDiCaL can be found on 'github'

   - http://github.com/arminbiere/cadical